 A good air purifier will quickly clean your air, removing harmful pollutants and increasing the overall pleasantness of your environment.
 Whether you’re looking for an air purifier for allergies or smoke, you have pets, or you live in an area with polluted outdoor air, we’ve got you covered in this guide.

 The LEVOIT air purifier only takes 12 minutes to clean the air, removing dust, smoke, pollen, and many allergens.
 This machine tackles mold and pet hair, plus particles as small as 0.3 microns.
 It removes odors as well.
 Air gets refreshed five times an hour, and rooms up to 219 square feet are accommodated.
 This purifier is cylinder-shaped, so it draws air in all directions and not just from a single side.
 There is also a sleep mode, timer, and filter indicator to let you know when it needs to be replaced.

-What makes the Winix 5500-2 air purifier a good value is it comes with a carbon filter that can be washed and reused over and over.
-The carbon filter is great for eliminating odors in the air while a second, Ture HEPA filter, pulls debris as small as 0.3 microns out of the air.
+What makes the Winix 5500-2 air purifier a good value is that it comes with a carbon filter that can be washed and reused repeatedly.
+The carbon filter is great for eliminating odors in the air, while a second, True HEPA filter traps debris as small as 0.3 microns.
 This includes dust mites, pollen, and other allergens.
-The Winix 5500-2 handles rooms up to 350 square feet including family rooms and kitchens.
+The unit handles rooms up to 350 square feet, including family rooms and kitchens.
 It has a sleep mode that runs quieter at night when set in a bedroom.